BetMGM Bonus Code SI1500 Offers $1,500 First Bet for Seattle vs New England

 - Place your first real money wager on any Seattle vs New England betting market.

-- Receive bonus bets back if your initial wager loses, up to $1,500 in total value.
+- Receive bonus bets if your first wager loses, or keep your winnings if it hits.

-For more details about this operator's features and betting options, check out our comprehensive BetMGM review.
+Read our comprehensive BetMGM review for additional details about this sportsbook's features and betting options.

 - Second Chance on First TD Bets: Get your stake back if your First Touchdown Scorer pick ends up scoring the second touchdown instead.